Like most—if not all families—they

 of—say—a laugh-riot sitcom.
 When I was fourteen and fifteen, an older teenager, neighbor, and friend—a mentor of sorts—collaborated with me on a series of very raw comic

 strips, assorted standalone cartoons, and sundry prose based on this singular family.
-While there was ample fodder for all to observe in the public square, he was a relative who—courtesy of living in the same small apartment building and attending various family
+While there was ample fodder for all to observe in the public square, he was a relative who—courtesy of living in the same two-family apartment building and attending various family

 gatherings—was the proverbial fly on the wall.
 My friend was privy to behind-the-scenes goings-on, idiosyncrasies, and banter that I could only